hzdg/react-loadqueueloader/README.md

   </thead>
   <tbody>
     <tr>
-      <td>`loadQueue`</td>
+      <td><code>loadQueue</code></td>
       <td>object</td>
       <td>An object that manages loads in a queue.
 It is expected to have an
-          `enqueue` method that takes a function that performs the load.
+          <code>enqueue</code> method that takes a function that performs the
+          load.
 When the load queue is ready to load an asset, it should call the provided function, passing it a callback.
-That callback will be called when the load completes (or errors).
-See [queueup.js] for an implementation of the expected interface.</td>
+That callback will be called when the load completes or errors.</td>
     </tr>
   </tbody>
 </table>